audunru/fiken-api-php-client/README.md

 Fiken.no is an online accounting system aimed at making accounting easy for small businesses.

+The current goal of this package is to be able to create invoices and cash sales through the Fiken API.

+You can use the Fiken API with demo accounts for free, otherwise there's a monthly fee per company.

+I don't work for Fiken.

 # Installation

-The package is not published on packagist.org yet, so for now you need to add the following to your `composer.json`:
+The package is not published on packagist.org yet, so for now you need to add the following to your `composer.json` before you can install it:

 ```json
   "repositories": [